Tuttul: Chalcolithic

-Early Bronze IV
+Early Bronze Age

+In the Early Bronze IV (c.
+2350-2020 BCE), Tuttul appears in records of the Early Bronze IVA (c.
+2350-2150 BCE, Akkadian period).

 Akkadian Period

+Early Bronze IVA.
 The earliest written record of Tuttul was during the time of the Akkadian Empire when Sargon (2334–2279 BC), the first ruler of the empire, recorded in a text "Sargon, the king bowed down to the god Dagan in Tuttul.
 He (the god Dagan) gave to him (Sargon) the Upper Land: Mari, Iarmuti, and Ebla far as the Cedar Forest and the Silver Mountains.".

 Tuttul was later mentioned by his Sargon's grandson Naram-Sin of Akkad (c.
 2254–2218 BC), as one of the cities whose god was asked for him to become deified.

 "In view of the fact that he protected the foundations of his city from danger, (the citizens of) his city requested from Astar in Eanna, Enlil in Nippur, Dagan in Tuttul, Ninhursag in Kes, Ea in Eridu, Sin in Ur, Samas in Sippar, (and) Nergal in Kutha, that (Naram-Sin) be (made) the god of their city, and they built within Agade a temple (dedicated) to him."

 Ur III period

+Early Bronze IVB.
 Tuttul is unrecorded during the Ur III period aside from a mention in one of the campaign records of the ruler Shu-Sin.
 It has been suggested that the Duduli encountered in Ur III texts on occasion is Tuttul.